greg-raven/Uncommon-Sense/_posts/2021-09-01-no-checks-on-prosperity.md

 ---
-title: 'No checks on prosperity'
+title: "No checks on prosperity"
 layout: post
 categories:
 - socialism